Actindo-AG/Documentation/DatabaseAndReporting/UserInterface/01a_Queries.md

     The predefined SQL query is displayed.

 - Placeholder field
   Enter the desired value in the placeholder field.
-The placeholder field name changes according to the description defined for the placeholder in the query.
+The placeholder field name changes according to the description defined for the placeholder when creating the query.

 - [CANCEL]
     Click this button to cancel executing the query.
 The *Bind query parameters placeholders* is closed.

 - [EXECUTE]
-    Click this button to proceed to execute the query.
+    Click this button to execute the query.
 The *Bind query parameters placeholders* is closed.
-The query results are displayed in a new window or downloaded in a CSV or XML file to your downloads depending on the options previously selected.
+The query results are displayed in a new window or downloaded in a CSV or XML file to your downloads folder depending on the option previously selected.